 Here is a sampling of some of the many computer skills covered in this class:

-•becoming familiar with the Toolbar, slide backgrounds & themes
+- becoming familiar with the Toolbar, slide backgrounds, and themes

-•cutting & pasting & inserting images and objects
+- cutting and pasting and inserting images and objects

 No homework or grading is planned for this course.
 Students will practice the skills learned in class throughout the week on their own.